2020-2021 season overview

 - For the Region as a whole, influenza activity has been at baseline level since the start of the season.

-- Since the start of the season, few hospitalized laboratory-confirmed influenza cases have been reported: 10 from ICUs (all infected with type A viruses); 3 cases (two type A viruses and 1 type B) in wards outside ICUs with 1 fatality; and four from severe acute respiratory infection (SARI)-based surveillance (3 infected with type B viruses and 1 with type A).
+- Since the start of the season, few hospitalized laboratory-confirmed influenza cases have been reported: 11 from ICUs (all infected with type A viruses); 13 (all type A viruses) in wards outside ICUs; and 20 from severe acute respiratory infection (SARI)-based surveillance (19 infected with type A viruses and 1 with type B).

 External data sources